kibiz0r/apollo-sort/README.md

 To start Chrome and have it load the user script for manual testing:

-* run `rake`
+* Run `rake`
-* click the script when Chrome "downloads" it
+* Click the script when Chrome "downloads" it
-* approve the installation
+* Approve the installation
-* refresh the task list
+* Refresh the task list